bavix/outway/README.md

 - Built‑in Admin UI with WebSocket realtime updates and polling fallback
 - Prometheus metrics at `/metrics`
 - Health endpoint at `/health`

+## Caching

+- LRU cache keyed by `fqdn:qtype` with per‑record TTL respected
+- Expired entries are evicted on read; fresh responses are cached
+- Singleflight coalescing prevents upstream stampedes for identical in‑flight queries

 ## Quick start